secure-foundations/verdict-bench/README.md

 - Eval 2: Differential testing with Chrome, Firefox, OpenSSL
 - Eval 3: End-to-End HTTPS performance in Rustls

-Note that for 1. and 2., we do not have the 10M chains from CT logs publically available, so you might need to prepare your own test cases in the following directory structure:
+Note that for Evals 1 and 2, we do not have the 10M chains from CT logs publically available, so you might need to prepare your own test cases in the following directory structure:
 ```
 test_suite/